 After about 20 minutes with each other it was time to say goodbye and escort the kids and bikes out of the room with bikes to the technicians and kids back with Odyssey’s youth coordinator.

-Back in the room with the Lucent participants, I introduced the YMCA coordinator who talked about how/why he chose these kids, what a bike means to them and more about the purpose of the YMCA and it’s importance in the community/world.
+Back in the room with the participants, I introduced the YMCA coordinator who talked about why he chose these kids, what a bike means to them and more about the purpose of the YMCA and its importance in the community and the world.
 Standing ovation.

 Then I asked the group to get into their build teams (five) and talk about what they were feeling and how that feeling connects with who they are, what they do and where they are going.

-There are thousands of transformational observations and connections that people have made over the last 14 years of delivering this program to more than 80,000 participants around the world, delivering more than 16, 000 bicycles to underprivileged children.
+There are thousands of transformational observations and connections that people have made over the last 20 years of delivering this program to thousands of participants around the world, delivering more than 20, 000 bicycles to underprivileged children.
 The main ones tend to revolve around:

 — The power of purpose

 — Knowing the Why of your actions and endeavors